nickwortho/rock-paper-scissors/README.md

 # Rock, Paper, Scissors

+__NOTE:__ Game is now played through UI.
+The following information is outdated and needs updating.

 Browser console run game of Rock, Paper, Scissors.

 Plays a game of 5 rounds, each round you will enter your choice of rock, paper, or scissors.